This page explains how updates work and where to get them.

 If automatic updates aren't working there might be an issue with your PC:

-You can also force Windows or your software to download and install the latest daily update.
+You can also force a download of the latest daily update.
 This is the same as when Windows automatically downloads the update, and can be useful if you aren't always connected to the Internet or haven't turned your PC on for a few days.

-If you want the absolutely latest updates, you can manually download and install them.
+If you want a more recent update (usually uploaded to this page within the last three hours), you can manually download and install it.